dword4/nhlapi/README.md

 `?expand=team.schedule.previous` Same as above but for the last game played

+`?expand=schedule.ticket` Provides the different places to buy tickets for the upcoming games

 `?teamID=30` Limit results to a specific team.
 Team ids can be found through the teams endpoint

 `?startDate=2018-01-09` Start date for the search